jemcv/astrojem/src/content/writes/how-not-to-get-hacked.md

 draft: false
 ---

-*"The world is a dangerous place, Elliott, not because of those who do evil, but because of those who look on and do nothing." ― Mr. Robot*
+*"The world is a dangerous place, Elliot, not because of those who do evil, but because of those who look on and do nothing." ― Mr. Robot*

 ![Online Security](https://images.unsplash.com/photo-1582266255765-fa5cf1a1d501?ixlib=rb-4.0.3&q=85&fm=jpg&crop=entropy&cs=srgb&w=1000)